 So, let's start this post with a breakdown of the 5 tools you should ideally have when learning photography.

-(If you want it, I've also got a bonus download for you which goes into detail about the actual tools and resources I recommend for each one - there's a link at the bottom of the post for you!)
+I've also got a bonus download for you which goes into detail about the actual tools and resources I recommend for each one - get it just by clicking on the image below!